Foxandxss/northwind-core-ng/STEPS.md

 # Steps for creating .NET Core Angular App

-Here are some steps to follow to create a new Angular 8 application with a .NET Core + EF backend, using Breeze to handle the data management.
+Here are some steps to follow to create a new Angular 8 application with a .NET Core + EntityFramework backend, using Breeze to handle the data management.

 We start with an empty directory, and create a new .NET Core solution and a Angular 8 client app.
+Along the way we will:

+- Create a new database
+- Create C# entity classes from the database using EF
+- Create metadata from the EF model
+- Create TypeScript entity classes from the metadata
+- Create an Angular component to read and update entities

 This is an opinionated approach -- the "productivity path" -- that [IdeaBlade](https://www.ideablade.com/) has found works well for many projects.
 It includes generating entity classes for both server and client side.